Understanding the Limits of Insight in Therapy

 Here's something that's rarely said plainly: for some people, developing insight becomes a way of avoiding the very experiences that would actually shift things.

 I'll be honest about this: intellectualising is something I know from the inside, not just as a clinician.
 It's a default I recognise in myself; the tendency to reach for analysis when something closer and more uncomfortable is being asked for.
-It's remarkably easy to make understanding feel like arriving, when it's actually a sophisticated way of staying put.
+It's remarkably easy to make understanding feel like arriving when it's actually a sophisticated way of staying put.

 In a therapy context, this can look like genuine engagement.
-The person is articulate, reflective, insightful.
+The person is articulate, reflective, and insightful.
 They can identify their patterns in real time.
 They understand the formulation.
 They leave sessions feeling they've worked hard — because they have.
+But the work has been happening at the level of thought.
+Some of what needs to change lives somewhere else entirely.

 What Actually Shifts Things